Locking head screw insertion

 2. Variable angle locking head screws

-When polyaxial screws are used, the design of the plate hole allows for the screw to be inserted in various angles up to 15° and still provide angular stability by a special threaded screw head and plate interface.
+When polyaxial screws are used, the design of the plate hole allows for the screw to be inserted in various angles up to 15° and still provide angular stability due to a special threaded screw head and plate interface.

 Polyaxial screws